mantisbt-plugins/ProjectPages/README.md

         echo '<li>' . "\n";
     }

-## Future Maybes
+## Todos

-- Support for user level link access (as opposed to project level)
+- [ ] Support for user level link access (as opposed to project level)
-- Support for inverse user level link access (a list of users to 'not' display a page for)
+- [ ] Support for inverse user level link access (a list of users to 'not' display a page for)